Understand

 [edit]Because of international regulations, unless the ship has a doctor aboard, the ship can only carry up to 12 passengers (infants not counted).
 For the company not to get trouble from health issues there are also age limits, usually up to somewhere between 70 and 79, depending on the line, and a medical certificate provided by the line normally has to be completed by your doctor before travel.
 Also small children are often not allowed on board.

 A freighter is, above all, an industrial workplace, and must be treated as one.
 Be aware of hazards like high thresholds, oily decks, severe pitching and rolling, and extreme heat or cold.
 You must bring sturdy, non-skid shoes, and warm hats and jackets may be worth their weight in gold during cold weather.
 Many mariners keep a small flashlight with them at all times, for good reason – unless you're near an exterior window, a loss of power means complete darkness.
-Also, those with periods be warned: flushing tampons down a ship's delicate toilet system is very likely to produce a clog as well as a furious crew member knowing exactly whose trash ruined their day.
+Also, flushing tampons down a ship's delicate toilet system is very likely to produce a clog as well as a furious crew member knowing exactly whose trash ruined their day.

 Because there are not many passengers, there is a lot of time that one has to oneself.
 Passengers are likely to receive a basic instruction on boat safety, weather and pirate danger.